The countries where euthanasia is legal

-Those in favour say that in a civilised society, people should be able to choose when they are ready to die and should be helped if they are unable to end their lives on their own.
+Those in favour of euthanasia or assisted dying say that in a civilised society, people should be able to choose when they are ready to die and should be helped if they are unable to end their lives on their own.

 But some critics take a moral stance against euthanasia and assisted suicide, saying life is given by God and only God can take it, says the BBC.
 Others think that laws allowing euthanasia could be abused and people who didn’t want to die could be killed.